-The St Vincent and the Grenadines Community College (SVGCC) intends to offer the following options for the Master’s in Education Degree in collaboration with the UWI School of Education at the Cave Hill Campus, Barbados for the new academic year 2020-2021.
+The St Vincent and the Grenadines Community College (SVGCC) will offer the following options for the Master of Education Degree in collaboration with the UWI School of Education at the Cave Hill Campus, Barbados for the new academic year 2020-2021.

 - M Ed in Inclusive Practices for Special Needs